What is Suffering?

 Karma can also be understood at a simple level as the conditions that shape our identity, including unfulfilled past likes, dislikes, intentions, habits, dreams, memories, etc. This creates restlessness or agitation of the mind, generating volition or intentions to find satisfaction and happiness.
 The consequence is that we are continually seeking something to alleviate this agitation, and the mind struggles to remain calm.

-To truly understand stress and suffering and embrace the Eightfold Path, it's important to understand how intentions create karma and volition, and how intentions play a role in creating views, thoughts, and habits that result in present stress and dissatisfaction.
-Only then can we understand why the Eightfold Path is the best way to create new causes and conditions that lead to the cessation of stress and dissatisfaction.
+To truly understand stress and suffering and fully embrace the Eightfold Path, it is essential to grasp how desires give rise to intentions, which are karma or volitional energy.
+These intentions shape our views, thoughts, and habits, ultimately leading to present stress and dissatisfaction.
+By understanding this process, we can recognize why the Eightfold Path provides the only way to cultivate new causes and conditions that bring about the cessation of stress and dissatisfaction.

 To better comprehend volition, stress and suffering, study the following diagram: